stat6250-w18/course-questions-wiki/week-02/README.md

 Question (dfei−stat6250): In SAS, what is the default length of a numeric variable?

-Answer (dfei−stat6250): In SAS, the default length of a numeric variable is 8 bytes.
+Answer (dfei−stat6250): In SAS, the default length of a numeric variable is 8 bytes in all.